Chapter 44 : Goosebumps

 "Can't you lot be the least bit helpful?"
 I snarled, gesturing to Evelyn, who now had a teensy bit of drool dangling from her mouth.
 Charming.

 Freddy, however, didn't look too hot either.
-His face was tinged with an unpleasant green, and he was making a strange retching noise.
+His face was tinged with an unpleasant green, and he was making a strange, alarming retching noise.
 "Hold up," he said, pressing a hand to his stomach.
 "Can I get back to you after I finish throwing up this intestine?"

 "For the last time!"
 I cried as I whipped around to drive again.
 Potter, giving me a cautious glance, released the wheel.
 Bad timing, since I had chosen that exact moment to display my exasperation at the injustice of it all by throwing my arms into the air.
 "I'm not that bad of a driver — "

 "HANDS!"
-Everyone in the car shouted at the same time, and huffing, I slammed my hands back onto the steering wheel.
+Everyone in the car shouted once more, and huffing, I slammed my hands back onto the steering wheel.
 Honestly, it would be a miracle if we got home alive.

 Previous Chapter Next Chapter